cahlen/basic-scdf-pipeline/README.md

 ### basic scdf pipeline

 #### What does it do?
-Right now the pipline simply reads a csv file full of starbucks locations in the United States.
+Right now the pipeline simply reads a csv file full of starbucks locations in the United States.
-The source applications pushes these payloads to a transform application which uppercases the address and storeName values.
-It then gets pushed to another transformer which uses a haversine formula to filter payloads within a 30km radius from the center of manhattan.
-Finally a sink applications pushes the resulting data to a mongodb.
+The source application pushes these payloads to a transform application which uppercases the address and storeName values.
+Payloads are then pushed to another transformer which uses a haversine formula to filter payloads within a 30km radius from the center of manhattan.
+Finally a sink application pushes the resulting data into a mongodb.

 This pipeline is meant to be a simple example of creating a pipeline in Spring Cloud Data Flow.